ElMijo/php-libcurl/README.md

-# php-libcurl
+# PHP LibCurl
-This is e simple wrap of PHP libcurl
+This is a simple wrap of PHP libcurl